johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 "fingerprint" "Show fingerprint for public keys" \
 "list-keys" "Display info about public keys" \
 "list-secret-keys" "Display info about secret keys" \
+"txt2rings" "Import a public or private key from a text file" \
 "pub2txt" "Export a public key to a text file" \
 "priv2txt" "Export a private key to a text file" \
 "gen-key" "Generate a Public / Private key pair" \